hopsoft/rails_standards/README.md

 which can usually be grouped into categories like: policies, presenters, services, etc...

-Additional reading on the subject of domain objects.
+Here is some additional reading on the subject of domain objects.

 * [The Secret to Rails OO Design](http://blog.steveklabnik.com/posts/2011-09-06-the-secret-to-rails-oo-design)
 * [7 Patterns to Refactor Fat ActiveRecord Models](http://blog.codeclimate.com/blog/2012/10/17/7-ways-to-decompose-fat-activerecord-models/)